 Estate Planning Lawyers in Tulsa, Oklahoma

-DBL’s Tulsa estate planning lawyers are the best wills and trusts law firm in Tulsa with wills & trusts lawyers that can assist in ensuring your estate, tac, and retirement goals will be met.
+The lawyers at Dunlap Bennett & Ludwig can assist in ensuring your estate, tax, and retirement goals will be met.
 Our estate planning attorneys can help you determine how best to manage your property, money, and other belongings, also called your “estate”—both while you are alive and after you die.
 This planning can include creating permanent documents to make advance determinations about who controls your medical plans and finances and ensuring the proper transfer of assets to your family members.
-Our Oklahoma estate planning lawyer’s experience and deep knowledge of estate planning law means we can strategically discuss and execute your plan while implementing tax minimizing strategies that will avoid probate, court fees, and oversight costs and at the same time ensuring your wishes are properly carried out.
+Our teams experience and deep knowledge of estate planning law means we can strategically discuss and execute your plan while implementing tax minimizing strategies that will avoid probate, court fees, and oversight costs and at the same time ensuring your wishes are properly carried out.

 Some additional issues that you might consider when preparing estate planning documents or wills: